 Starting the application

-When the data model is completed, the database can be created.
+When the data model is completed, the database can be created or upgraded.
 This is described in Creation.
-Since there is still no user interface set up, there is nothing visible in the end product.
-The tables are accessible after the menu has been set up.
+When there is no user interface set up, there is nothing visible in the end product.
+Tables are accessible after a menu has been set up.

 Starting the user interface is possible once the database has been created or by using the Mock Database Provider to display a preview without an end product database.